 The possible meaning of the number 63 is derived from both history and events in Scripture.

 The Greek word Agapao, Strong's #G25, is recorded 63 times in the original language version of the four gospels.
-Agapao, which is usually translated as the English word "love" or "loved" in the King James translation, is one of a few types of love described in the Bible.
+Agapao, which is usually translated as the English word "love" or "loved" in the King James translation, is one of a few types of love described in God's word.
 Not surprisingly, John's gospel uses this Greek word the most with 37 occurrences.

 2John is unique in that it contains the fewest number of verses of any book in Scripture with only 13 found in a single chapter.
 John's fourth writing, 3John, contains only 14 verses.

-Only the books of Psalms and Isaiah number more than 63 chapters.
+Only the books of Psalms and Isaiah have more than 63 chapters.

 The Apostle Paul was sixty-three years old in 65 A.D.
 In this year he was in the middle of his fifth and final missionary journey, preaching the gospel in Spain (Romans 15:22 - 24, 28) and (likely) Britain.
 The island of Britain was conquered by the Roman Empire in 43 A.D. under Emperor Claudius and established as the province of Britannia.

 But now that there is no more place for me to work in these regions, and since I have been longing for many years to see you (in Rome), I plan to do so when I go to Spain . . .
 So after I have completed this task and have made sure that they have received this fruit, I will go to Spain and visit you on the way (Romans 15:23 - 24, 28, NIV).